Pranav-JJ/Transformers-Abstractive-Summarisation/README.md

 # Transformers-Abstractive-Summarisation
-Abstractive summarisation using the t5-base model for domains like legal documents and news.
+Abstractive summarisation using the t5-small model transformer for domains like legal documents and news.